How to use consumer surveys for brand awareness

 Statistical accuracy

-Quantitative surveys are ideal when working with a control group or when there is a need for the statistical representation of a population.
+Quantitative surveys are ideal when working with a control group or when there is a need to get survey responses from a statistical representation of a population.
 They can be deployed broadly and results weighted for statistical accuracy after the survey is complete.

 Benefits of Qualitative Survey Questions